lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

 ## Usage

-## Once the prerequisites are met and variables are configured, run the playbook as follows:
+Once the prerequisites are met and variables are configured, run the playbook as follows:

 ```
 ansible-playbook -e @ansible-vars-kvm.yaml create-cluster-upi-kvm.yaml
 ```

+## Tested Environments

+This playbook has been successfully tested on the following distributions:

+    Fedora 40
+    RHEL 8
+    RHEL 9

+Ensure that your environment meets these system requirements for the best results.